1968 Grand Prix motorcycle racing season

 The 1968 Grand Prix motorcycle racing season was the 20th F.I.M.
 Road Racing World Championship Grand Prix season.
 The season consisted of ten Grand Prix races in six classes: 500cc, 350cc, 250cc, 125cc, 50cc and Sidecars 500cc.
 It began on 21 April, with German Grand Prix and ended with Nations Grand Prix on 15 September.
 As the sidecar race was cancelled at the Nations Grand Prix, it was announced that a replacement race would be held at Hockenheimring in October alongside the German national championship.

 Season summary

+The FIM implemented new rules for the 1968 season, limiting all gearboxes to six-speeds, 125cc and 250cc motorcycles to no more than two cylinders, and 350cc and 500cc motorcycles to four cylinders.
+The new rules favored two-stroke engines over four-stroke engines in the smaller displacement classes, and since the Honda factory had a company policy to race only four-stroke motorcycles, they decided to withdraw from motorcycle racing to concentrate on Formula One racing.
+Hailwood would also retire from motorcycle racing to pursue a career in Formula One racing.

-With the departure of Honda from the Grand Prix scene, MV Agusta proceeded to dominate the larger classes with Giacomo Agostini winning every race in the 500 and 350 classes.
+In the wake of Honda's withdrawal, Giacomo Agostini and the MV Agusta team faced little opposition in the larger displacement classes from any major manufacturers, competing largely against privateer racers using ageing machinery.
+Agostini won every race in the 500 and 350 classes.

 The 250 crown went to Phil Read amidst a controversy between Yamaha teammates.
 Read was supposed to take the 125 title while leaving the 250 crown for Bill Ivy.
 After Read captured the 125 title, he ignored team orders and went after the 250 title as well.
 Ivy and Read finished the championship tying on points and race results, and in this unlikely scenario, the FIM decided to give Read the title based on aggregate race times.
 As a result, Yamaha would discharge Read and he would never regain a place on the factory team.
 Hans-Georg Anscheidt would capture his third consecutive 50cc championship for Suzuki.